Caught still-fishing with worms, leeches, frogs & crayfish

 SPAWNING:

-Spawns is late spring and early summer
+• Spawns in late spring to early summer

 FOOD:

-aquatic insects, crayfish, frogs & fish
+• aquatic insects, crayfish, frogs & fish

 ANGLING: